Brunch & Batter

 • In another bowl, whisk the brown sugar, pumpkin puree, 2 egg yolks, buttermilk, and melted butter.
 Add to the bowl with the dry ingredients and stir to combine.

-¼ cup dark brown sugar, 2 large eggs (yolks and whites seperated), 1½ cup buttermilk, 6 tablespoon unsalted butter, melted and slightly cooled, ½ cup pumpkin puree
+¼ cup dark brown sugar, 2 large eggs (yolks and whites separated), room temperature, 1½ cup buttermilk, room temperature, 6 tablespoon unsalted butter, melted and slightly cooled, ½ cup pumpkin puree

 • Using a hand mixer or whisk on high speed, beat the egg whites until soft peaks form.
 Gently fold the egg whites into the batter, (being careful not to deflate the egg whites) until just incorporated.
 Let the batter rest for 5-10 minutes.

-• Pour the batter evenly into the waffle maker, and cook as per the manufacturer's' directions, until golden brown on both sides (Mine took about 8 minutes).
+• Pour the batter evenly into the waffle maker (about ½ cup batter), and cook as per the manufacturer's directions, until golden brown on both sides (Mine took about 7-8 minutes per batch of 4 waffles).

 Notes